cosmicCode42/OC-archive/README.md

 - **Problem:** Login system was not working (``TypeError: argument 'hashed_password': 'str' object cannot be converted to 'PyBytes'``).
 	- **Solution:** There was a decoding issue in my code for checking passwords.
 I removed some redundancies in my ``models.py`` and ``routes.py`` code.
 	- **Problem:** I still encountered login issues.
-		-**Solution:** To cut a long story short: my ``User`` model  was not using the extremely necessary ``UserMixin`` provided by Flask-Login.
+		- **Solution:** To cut a long story short: my ``User`` model  was not using the extremely necessary ``UserMixin`` provided by Flask-Login.
 Once I fixed all these issues, the login system was functioning just fine.
 - **Problem:** Creating a new genre during character creation threw a `ValueError: invalid literal for int() with base 10: 'new_genre'`.
 	-**Solution:** My code in `routes.py` was taking the string value `new_genre` as the genre ID, which was not correct.
 I edited the code to properly account for a new genre being selected (if `genre_id` is `new_genre`, the code does not set that as the actual genre ID).
 - **Problem:** Using the checkbox for `character_is_usable` during character submission threw a `TypeError: Not a boolean value: 'on'`.